How to Get More Results from Your Google My Business Listing

 That’s just the first thing you need to do for your reviews.
 The next job is to get more reviews for your business.

 Fortunately, Google does let you ask for reviews.
 This is different from GMB’s main competitor, Yelp, where you are strictly forbidden to ask for reviews.
 In fact, Google is so supportive of you asking for reviews that they’ve created instructions for how to create a link on your site so people can go directly to the page where they can submit a review for you.
+You can insert the link to your website or HTML email signature inviting people to leave a review with every business email you send.

 Key takeaway here: Reviews are super-important to local businesses now.
 Customers read them very closely and decide which business to go to based on them.
 So pay attention to your reviews, and respond to each one.
 Customers know a business that responds to their reviews is a business that actually cares – not just says they care.